suhailpatel/seastat/README.md

 # Usage

-**Note:** Seastat is in infancy changes, changes to the interface will be made until it reaches 1.0.0
+**Note:** Seastat is in infancy, changes to the interface will be made until it reaches 1.0.0 💪

 Building Seastat is just like building any other Go application.
 You will need Go 1.13 or above to build Seastat.